Our littlest turned 2.

 The void is the place that gets bigger with each day we move away further from the baby years.
 It’s the place where a desire and a longing to experience motherhood all over again live.
 It’s the place where I celebrate my son’s 2nd birthday and at the same time grieve with a sense of goodbye.
 It’s the place where I dream about the new baby smell and little cotton socks.

-Becoming a mother has been momentous chapter in my life.
+Becoming a mother has been a momentous chapter in my life.
 Growing and giving life has given me a new founded perception of myself and of life per se.

 It has taught me unconditional love.
 And multiplied it by four.